-I am currently a Senior Lecturer and the Research Degree Co-ordinator within the School and represent SHSSW on the Science Faculty Ethics Committe here at the University of Portsmouth.
+I am currently a Senior Lecturer and the Research Degree Co-ordinator within the School and represent SHCP on the Science & Health Faculty Ethics Committe here at the University of Portsmouth.

-I am unit co-ordinator for the 60 credit ‘Research Preparation’ MRes Science unit.
-I teach on a range of undergraduate, taught postgraduate and doctoral level courses both within SHSSW, the Faculty of Science and elsewhere in the University.
+I am module co-ordinator for the 60 credit ‘Research Preparation’ MRes Science module.
+I am also the Acting Course Lead for the Professional Doctorate in Health and Social Care.
+I teach on a range of undergraduate, taught postgraduate and doctoral level courses both within SHCP, the Faculty of Science and Health and elsewhere in the University.
 My teaching is mainly in the area of research design and methods, evidence based practice, critical appraisal of research and research ethics.
 I also run the 'Preparing for your Doctoral Viva' workshops for the Graduate School at the University of Portsmouth.

 My main research interests fall within the area of health psychology.
 Topics have included sleep disorders and psychological functioning in specific groups including children with Down's syndrome and other forms of learning disability.
 I have also conducted research into the nature and extent of sleep education in undergraduate psychology degree and clinical psychology courses in the UK.